brucou/blog/content/posts/Componentization against complexity.md

 ![Component framework](https://www.clear.rice.edu/comp310/JavaResources/frameworks/frameworks.png)

 Hence, in essence, component frameworks break the system down into variant "components" that represent abstract processing that the system supports.
 These components are generally thought of as "pluggable" in the sense that the system can be configured with a set of components to accomplish a particular task or set of tasks.
-In many systems, the components can dynamically swapped in and out.
+In many systems, the components can be dynamically swapped in and out.
 The framework, on the other hand, is the invariant "superstructure" that manages the components, providing services to each component that, when combined with the services/behaviors supplied by that component, create the net behavior defined by that component in that framework.
 The framework has the effect of decoupling or isolating the components **from each other** while coupling them to the framework.

 # Benefits
 As previously mentioned, the benefits are :